 To learn more concerning this project, follow this link: Spirituality and Faith

 The Seasons, a four movement work based on the series of paintings, The Four Seasons by Cy Twombly as an examination on the passage of time and the cycle of life.
 Composed for solo trumpet with prepared settings for improvisation on GarageBand.
-Each of the Seasons compositions will be released as a video at sunrise on all social media platforms on the date of the beginning of the new season, as follows:
+Each of the Seasons compositions can be heard at this Spotify Playlist: A New Direction, 2019 - 2020:

-For more information, sign up for my newsletter and you can go here to read about my inspiration concerning the Seasons project.
+For more information, you can go here to read about my inspiration concerning the Seasons project.

 The Jazz Police from Seattle, WA, under the direction of James Rasmussen performs the big band arrangements and compositions of Bill Stevens.
 The Jazz Police is one of the premier ensembles performing in the Pacific Northwest and has been in existence since 1987.
 Bill was an original member of the band from 1987 - 1990.

-Each month during 2019, I will release an audio recording of the Jazz Police performing one of my big band compositions or arrangements on all social media platforms.
+Each month during 2019, I released an audio recording of the Jazz Police performing one of my big band compositions or arrangements on all of my social media platforms.

-For more information, sign up for my newsletter and you can go here to read about my inspiration concerning the big band arrangements and compositions written for the Jazz Police Big Band.
+For more information, you can go here to read about my inspiration concerning the big band arrangements and compositions written for the Jazz Police Big Band.

 That's All You Need to Know - released December 19, 2019